Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Introduction

 \section{Introduction}

 In practice, most decision-making problems have to be solved in view of uncertain parameters.
 In the operations research domain, two fundamental frameworks exist to inform such decisions.
 The \textit{stochastic optimization} framework captures uncertainty by using probability distributions and aims to optimize an expected objective.
-Initially introduced in the seminal work of \citet{Dantzig1955}, the framework has been intensively studied and scholars used it to solve a vast variety of problems including production planning \citep{Beebe1968, Schmidt1996}, relieve networks \citep{Noyan2016}, expansion planning \citep{Xie2018, Zou2018}, and newsvendor problems \citep{Porteus1990}.
+Initially introduced in the seminal work of Dantzig \cite{Dantzig1955}, the framework has been intensively studied and scholars used it to solve a vast variety of problems including production planning \cite{Beebe1968, Schmidt1996}, relief networks \cite{Noyan2016}, expansion planning \cite{Xie2018, Zou2018}, and newsvendor problems \cite{Porteus1990}.
 While stochastic optimization performs well on many problem classes, finding tractable formulations is oftentimes challenging.
-Additionally, the data needed to approximate probability distributions might not always be available and gathering data is often a costly and time consuming process.
-The \textit{robust optimization} (RO) framework overcomes many of these shortcomings by capturing uncertainty through distribution free uncertainty sets instead of probability distributions.
-By choosing well representable uncertainty sets, RO often offers computationally tractable formulations that scale well on a variety of optimization problems.
-In recent years, these favorable properties have lead to a steep increase of research interest \citep[see, e.g.,][]{BenTal2002, BenTal2009, Bertsimas2011, Gorissen2015, Yanikoglu2019}.
-Flexibility of uncertainty sets and scaleability of solution methods also make RO very attractive for applicational purposes and it has been widely applied to many operations management problems \citep[c.f.][]{Lu2021}.
+Additionally, the data needed to approximate probability distributions might not always be available, and gathering data is often a costly and time-consuming process.
+The \textit{robust optimization} (RO) framework overcomes many of these shortcomings by capturing uncertainty through distribution-free uncertainty sets instead of probability distributions.
+By choosing well-representable uncertainty sets, RO often offers computationally tractable formulations that scale well on a variety of optimization problems.
+In recent years, these favorable properties have led to a steep increase in research interest, see, e.g. \cite{BenTal2002, BenTal2009, Bertsimas2011, Gorissen2015, Yanikoglu2019}.
+The flexibility of uncertainty sets and scaleability of solution methods also make RO very attractive for applicational purposes and it has been widely applied to many operations management problems \cite{Lu2021}.